tanmayOnIce/my-notes/spring core/Spring framework.md

 3. Use the bean that has been specified in @Qualifier annotation.
 4. If none of these matches then it fails with Exception.

+## what is interface ?
+interface is an abstract structure that is used to specify responsibility.
+Interface says "What needs to happen".
+Implementation says "how it should happen".

+> A service is a object that implements a use case

+## What are some naming convention used in a enterprise spring app ?
+1. Service names ends with 'Service'
+2. Classes that interacts with database are called data access objects they ends with DAO and repository ends with repository.
+3. Something that communicates outside of app is called **proxies**

+## where should you use stereotype annotation ?
+Only in the implementation.

+## How to make default implementation for a interface ?
+1. Using **@Primary** in the implementation alongside the stereotype annotation.
+2. Use **@Qualifier** while defining the beans.
+And **@Qualifier** when injecting the bean.

+## why there is @Service, @Repository when they are same as @Component ?
+To signify each implementation its responsibility like -
+1. @Service for use case
+2. @Repository implements a repository responsibility
+3. @Component is a generic bean

+## what is scope in spring ?
+How many scopes are there
+Scope is the way spring manages creation and management of bean lifecycle.
+There are two scopes -
+1. Singleton (default)
+2. Prototype

+## How singleton scope is different from singleton design pattern ?
+Singleton scope is one instance per name.
+That is it can have multiple instance of same class.
+Whereas, Singleton design patter create one instance of the class per application.

+## what rules should be followed for singleton bean ?
+It must be immutable.
+As synchronization is discouraged.

+## what type of initialization is supported by Spring singleton bean ?
+By default spring creates bean using eager initialization.
+But can be configured to be lazily initialized.

+## How to do lazy initialization ?
+Use @Lazy annotation with stereotype annotation.

+## How to use prototype scope ?
+1. With @Bean use **@Scope(BeanDefinition.SCOPE_PROTOTYPE)**.
+Using this each thread gets it's own instance.
+2. with stereotype instance using **@Scope(BeanDefinition.SCOPE_PROTOTYPE)**

+## What precaution to take in prototype scope ?
+**Do not inject prototype directly i.e. Use constructor injection, setter injection, field injection** use context.getBean(CommentProcessor.class);

+## What is aspect in programming?
+A way the framework intercepts method calls and possibly alters the execution of methods.

+## what is different concepts in Spring AOP ?
+1. **What** code spring needs to run in aspect is aspect
+2. **When** the app should execute the aspect is advice
+3. **Which** method the framework needs to intercept is point cut
+4. **which Event** triggers the execution is join point.
+For spring it is always method call.

+## how spring aop works ?
+When requesting for bean the spring framework will not give reference to the bean rather an object that calls aspect logic.
+This is called **weaving**.

+## what are the steps to create aspects ?
+1. Add @EnableAspectJAutoProxy
+2. Create a class with @Aspect (It is not a stereo type annotation) and make it a bean
+3. Define a method that will implement the aspect logic and tell Spring when and which method to intercept.
+4. Implement the aspect logic.

+## Give an example of aspect ?

+    @Aspect
+    public class LoggingAspect {
+     @Around("execution(* services.*.*(..))")
+     public void log(ProceedingJoinPoint joinPoint) {
+     joinPoint.proceed();
+     }
+    }

+The expression inside @Around is called AspectJ Point cut Language.
+ProceedingJoinPoint parameter represents intercepted method.
+It is used to delegate to actual method.
+It must be called.

+## what does execution(* services.*.*(..)) mean ?

+execution -> says when the method is called
+* -> return type can be of any type services -> package is services
+\* -> intercepted method can be of any class
+\* -> interceptor method name can be any
+(..) -> intercept method can be of any number of arguments

+## what are the different aspects you can use ?
+1. @Before
+2. @AfterReturning
+3. @AfterThrowing
+4. @After
+5. @Around

+## How to use @AfterReturning ?

+@Aspect
+public class LoggingAspect {
+    private Logger logger = Logger.getLogger(LoggingAspect.class.getName());

+    @AfterReturning(value = "@annotation(ToLog))",returning = "returnedValue")
+    public void log(Object returnedValue) {
+        logger.log("Method executed and returned "+returnedValue);
+    }
+}

+## What question to keep in mind while working with multiple aspects ?
+* In which order the spring execute these aspects?
+* Does the execution order matter?

+## In which order Spring runs aspect ?
+Spring does not guarantee the same execution sequence.
+To keep order use @Order.
+If the value is less then it will run first.